-- (7) Information obtained from a sample taken under this section may be disclosed- - (a) for the purpose of informing any decision about granting bail in criminal proceedings (within the meaning of the M49Bail Act 1976) to the person concerned; - (b) where the person concerned is in police detention or is remanded in or committed to custody by an order of a court or has been granted such bail, for the purpose of informing any decision about his supervision; - (c) where the person concerned is convicted of an offence, for the purpose of informing any decision about the appropriate sentence to be passed by a court and any decision about his supervision or release; - (d) for the purpose of ensuring that appropriate advice and treatment is made available to the person concerned. - (8) A person who fails without good cause to give any sample which may be taken from him under this section shall be guilty of an offence.]
+- (b) where the person concerned is in police detention or is remanded in or committed to custody by an order of a court or has been granted such bail, for the purpose of informing any decision about his supervision; - (c) where the person concerned is convicted of an offence, for the purpose of informing any decision about the appropriate sentence to be passed by a court and any decision about his supervision or release; - [for the purpose of an assessment which the person concerned is required to F322 (ca) attend by virtue of section 9(2) or 10(2) of the Drugs Act 2005; - (cb) for the purpose of proceedings against the person concerned for an offence under section 12(3) or 14(3) of that Act;] - (d) for the purpose of ensuring that appropriate advice and treatment is made available to the person concerned. - (8) A person who fails without good cause to give any sample which may be taken from him under this section shall be guilty of an offence. - $[F^{323}(9)]$ - (10) In this section-